Sirojiddin96/image-management/README.md

 - **TypeScript**: Ensures type safety and reduces runtime errors.
 - **Modular Components**: The application is structured with reusable and maintainable components.
 - **API Routes**: Built-in API routes are used for server-side logic.
-- **Limitation**: Currently file upload only receives single file including: image/png, image/jpeg, image/jpg, image/webp.

 ## Assumptions and Limitations

 - The application assumes a modern browser with JavaScript enabled.
-- It is designed to run locally or on a Node.js-compatible hosting environment.
+- Currently file upload only receives single file including: image/png, image/jpeg, image/jpg, image/webp.
+- There is pagination in image list, instead page is scrollable.